sebasquesadab/EzGen/README.md

     - Buy About 1$'s Worth Of Captcha Solves [Here](https://2captcha.com?from=11240415)
     - Enter Your Api Key Where Indicated In The Config File

+## Purpose
+> This Was Made For People Who Have Those Account Verifier Things, It Makes Everything 10x Easier.
+> You Can Sell These Accounts To People Who Mass Email Verify Them.

 ## Usage
 - Run The Following Command To Start The Account Gen
     - python3 Account.py